 Are you looking for a reliable Morocco Travel Agency or a Morocco Tour Operator??

 We offer very confortable 4×4 with english speaking drivers, all licenced and reliable with a full knowledge of the culture and local history, they have been working for at least 11 years.
 All our cars are brand new 4×4 with Air Con and are officially registered and meet legal requirements.

-Why choose Camel Trekking among other Moroccan Tour Operators & Tour Companies?
+Why choose Camel Trekking among other Moroccan Tour Operators & Tour Agencies?

 Exceptional local experience.

 Quality hand picked accommodations.